shunandasharkarbio-boop/Genome-assembly-with-Velvet/03_MultiQC on FastQCs/README.md

 ---------------------------------------
 General statistics

-We need to know about the data for our analysis.
-In particular, we need to know the read lengths as it is important in setting the maximum k-mer size for an assembly.
+I need to know about the data for my analysis.
+In particular, I need to know the read lengths as it is important in setting the maximum k-mer size for an assembly.

 ----------------------------------------
 Sequence Quality Histograms